 In 2015, the number of ransomware payments specifically made worldwide was $325 million.
 That number of ransomware payments grew substantially to over $2 billion in 2017.
 In fact, the financial consequences of a cyber attack are staggering and growing every year.
-That’s why cybersecurity has become so crucial.
+That’s why network security services have become so crucial.
 Whether you are the victim of cyber attacks or some other cybercrimes, there is no doubt that the seedy underbelly of the cyber world can hit you where it hurts most, your wallet.

 There Is A Wide Range Of Motivations For Cyber Attacks

 The motivation behind these attacks ranges from cybercrime to cyber espionage.
 Here are the numbers:

 - 84% of cyber attacks are especially related to cybercrime.
 Cybercrimes, also called computer crimes is any illegal activity (like ransomware and ransomware payments) that involves a computer or network-connected device, (like a cell phone).
 The department of justice divides cybercrime into three categories: crimes where the computer/device is the target, crimes when the computer is used as a weapon, and crimes when the computer is used as an accessory to a crime.